 Procedures for Online FCQ Administration

-The Boulder campus Office of Planning, Budget, and Analysis (PBA) administers the Faculty Course Questionnaire (FCQ) program for the Boulder, Denver downtown, and Colorado Springs campuses of the University of Colorado.
-The FCQ Office is part of PBA.
+The Boulder campus Office of Data Analytics (ODA) administers the Faculty Course Questionnaire (FCQ) program for the Boulder, Denver downtown, and Colorado Springs campuses of the University of Colorado.
+The FCQ Office is part of ODA.

 A course can be evaluated with either paper or online FCQs.
 The online FCQ is always used for online-only courses (primarily at Denver and Colorado Springs campuses) and is the default for study abroad courses.
 Most classroom-based courses choose to use paper FCQ forms; however, the online FCQ is available for classroom-based courses also.
 The request for either paper or online FCQ administration is typically made by the department coordinator during the FCQ course list editing period (weeks 5–7 each term) based on department and/or instructor preference.
 However, beginning with spring 2006, all CU-Boulder graduate-only sections of 10 or fewer students have been required to use online FCQs.
 This is intended to enhance the anonymity of graduate student responses in these small sections, by eliminating handwriting from the submissions.